Obituary of Richard Forrest Bates

 Each night before bed, Joyce said to Richard, "Good night, my hero."
 The family now says, "Good night, our hero."

 Indeed, Richard Forrest Bates was the best of the "Greatest Generation."

 He is survived by Joyce, his partner and love of 73 years, as well as his six children: Diana (Tom) Jones of Watertown, Alan (Jessica Southworth) of Janesville/Sugar Camp, Laurette (Greg) Greenhalgh of Fort Atkinson, Barb (Charlie, dec'd) Bair of Baraboo, Brian (Katherine) of Falls Church, Virginia, and Eric (Donna) of Madison, 12 grandchildren and 6 great-grandchildren.

 He was preceded in death by his parents, his brother Ralph, Jr., daughter-in-law Barbara Kretzmann Bates, son-in-law Charles Bair, and great grandchild Avery Terwilliger.

 A celebration of his life will be held at a later date.

 Memorials may be made to the Baraboo Public Library or to the Friends of Devil's Lake.

-To send flowers to the family of Richard Bates, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Richard Bates, please visit Tribute Store